-A damaged cable may be responsible for an uneven power supply which may be causing the device to overheat.
+A damaged cable may be responsible for an uneven power supply, causing the device to overheat.
 It can also damage the battery permanently.

 4. Disable Fast-Charging

 Since 2020, fast charging has become a common feature on Android devices.
-Now, you may not be using a flagship device where you get the high-end fast-charging capability.
+Now, you may not be using a flagship device with high-end fast-charging capability.
 But 20 to 25W is quite common.

-It is still an elective feature and you can turn it off from the settings of your Android mobile if you think it is overheating while charging.
+It is still an elective feature, and you can turn it off from your Android mobile settings if you think it is overheating while charging.

 - On the Settings app, select the Battery and Device Care option.